Rizkidriarso/Rizkidriarso/daily/notes.md

 *   Consider adding a README.md to each project explaining its purpose, how to install dependencies, and how to run it.
 *   Explore contributing to open-source projects or creating your own small, focused libraries to share.

+Consider adding a README.md with a project overview, setup instructions, and contribution guidelines.
+Explore adding CI/CD pipelines for automated testing and deployment.